|

 incorrect in light of current knowledge or inconsistent with current

+needs.
 The state accordingly has the power to

 reconsider allocation decisions even though those decisions were made